davidrichards/fathom/README.md

 Stability Note
 ==============

 I've recently refactored this library.
 That makes the core Fathom quite stable, but much less useful.
+The specific functionality (various databases, say, GSL support, various graphical model algorithms) will be in yet-to-be-released gems.
+I'm going to stabilize these before releasing them to the public.

 Inspiration for the Project
 ---------------------------